petephilipson/StatisticalModelling/docs/diagnostics.md

 We use the terminology of standardised residuals in this module since this is what is adopted in `R`.
 You may sometimes see the phrase '(internally) studentised' residuals elsewhere (in MAS2902 for instance) for this same concept.
 There is also, as you might expect, an externally studentised residual, but this is not explored further here.

 ### Residual plots
 We typically use visual inspection (i.e. plots) to check the model assumptions since the raw values themselves are hard to interpret.
-We primarily plot $\hat{e}_i$ against the fitted values $\hat{y_i}$, and they can also be plotted against each of the explanatory variables.
-If the model assumptions are satisfied, then for each plot, the standardised residuals should be randomly scattered within a horizontal band:
+We primarily plot $\hat{e}_i$ against the fitted values $\hat{y_i}$, and they can also be plotted against each of the explanatory variables in order to verify the functional form.
+If the model assumptions are satisfied, then, for each plot, the standardised residuals should be randomly scattered within a horizontal band:

 <img src="diagnostics_files/figure-html/blank1-1.png" width="65%" style="display: block; margin: auto;" />

 Otherwise, we could get signs of non-constant variance, i.e. increasing, double bow, decreasing, or signs of non-linearity (see practical 2).
 In practice, nonlinearity is hard to distinguish from correlation in the standardised residuals.
 Some examples of residuals not conforming to model assumptions are given above.

-### Independence of residuals and fitted values {-}
+### Correlation between residuals and fitted values {-}
-The reason we plot residuals against fitted values, rather than the observations themselves is because the residuals and fitted values are *independent*.
+The reason we plot residuals against fitted values, rather than the observations themselves is because the residuals and fitted values are *uncorrelated*.
 This allows us to detect any unusual observations without worrying that these may be due to an underlying dependence between the quantities being plotted.

 #### Proof {-}
 \begin{align*}